SingleStepTests/ProcessorTests/README.md

-This repository is in the process of being subdivided by test set and will subsequently be marked as archived; please watch https://github.com/orgs/SingleStepTests/repositories for progress.
+**This repository is archived, having been subdivided by test set.
+See https://github.com/orgs/SingleStepTests/ for its continuation.**

+---
+Previous README:

 # ProcessorTests